 AB employees are generally prohibited from serving on the board of directors or trustees or in any other management capacity of any unaffiliated public company, without an exception from the firm's CEO and Legal and Compliance department approval.
-At this time, only two exceptions exist: (1) AB's chief financial officer is serving on the board of a publicly traded crypto currency ATM company, a position she held at the time she joined AB and is expected to depart on July 1, 2024, and (2) a senior officer of the real estate debt business is serving on the board of a publicly traded REIT.
-Information barriers have been implemented to prevent the disclosure of any material non-public information between these employees and any other investment team personnel transacting in securities issued by these public companies.
+At this time, a senior officer of the real estate debt business is serving on the board of a publicly traded REIT.
+In such rare cases, information barriers are implemented to prevent the disclosure of any material non-public information between these employees and any other investment team personnel transacting in securities issued by these public companies, and any conflicts of interest are identified and mitigated appropriately.

 AB employees also may not serve on any board of directors or trustees of a private company without prior written approval from the employee's supervisor and the Legal and Compliance Department.

 AB's Code of Ethics does not prohibit non-management directors of AB from serving on the board of directors or trustees of unaffiliated public companies.
 Such activity is not uncommon in the financial services industry, and such directorships are disclosed in our public SEC filings.
-We believe that prohibiting such activity could impair our ability to attract qualified nonmanagement directors.
+We believe that prohibiting such activity could impair our ability to attract qualified non-management directors.